dougy147/idiomatik/README.md

 - (!!)
 Allow saving a succession of steps and use it as a new transformation rule
 - (!!)
 Allow chaining multiple transformation rules
+- (!)
+Use silent surrounders when transforming the expression, then delete them.
+(Need to mark silent surrounders with a specific identifier.)
 - Better handling of "last_proposition"
-- Meta character for ANY_OPERAND
 - Draw better trees
 - Transform tree to its linear form (to check if two trees are equals)
 - Undo command
 - Save logs/transformations
 - Improve rewrite system

+# Doing

+- Meta character for ANY_OPERAND (to check)

 # Resources